Volkswagen Golf R Review 2025: Price, specs & boot space

 • Can be slow to respond to the throttle

-Overall verdict on the Volkswagen Golf R
+Verdict: Is the Volkswagen Golf R a good car?

-Volkswagen Golf R Review 2023: front static
+Volkswagen Golf R review: static

 If the Volkswagen Golf GTI is the archetypal hot hatchback, the Volkswagen Golf R has to be the quintessential 'mega hatch'.
 But what exactly does a mega hatch offer over a hot hatch?